jbulin/jbulin.github.io/teaching/fall/nopt042/index.md

 * [Previous tutorial by R. Barták in SICStus Prolog](https://ktiml.mff.cuni.cz/~bartak/podminky/#cviceni)
 * [Previous tutorial by me in MiniZinc](https://dl1.cuni.cz/course/view.php?id=10544)

-## Credit requirements

-There will be 12 homework assignments each of which is worth 1 point.
-In order to get the credit, you must gain at least 8 points, out of which at least 4 points must be from the second half of the semester (assignments 7-).
-Expect increasing complexity of the assignments as the semester progresses.
-There will be an additional option to get at most 4 points after the end of classes for solving somewhat harder problems.

-The solutions to the homework assignments must be 100% your own work.
-Do not discuss them with anyone but me, do not search for solutions on the internet, and do not share your code.

 ## Frequently asked questions (FAQ)